webplatform/docs-wpd/CSS_property_guide/index.md

 If not, then it is worth checking whether it exists at the wrong location.
 First try entering your property name in the WPD search box and see if a specific page turns up.
 The URL might be wrong — it might have "properties" swapped out for "Properties", or "Background-Image" swapped out for "background-image", or a forward slash on the end of the URL.
 These all make it a different URL, as Media Wiki has a number of quirks, including case-sensitive URLs.

 If it already exists in the wrong place, we need to move it into the right place, using the "Move" tool, found in the tools menu when you are logged in.
 You need to enter a new slug for it to sit at.
-WARNING: make sure there is nothing already at the new slug before you move a page.
-We don't want to risk losing valuable content.
+If there is something already at the new location, it will warn you and ask if you want to delete it.
+Please don't!
+We don't want to risk losing valuable content, so make sure you move the existing content somewhere else before moving your chosen content there.
+A good way to deal with it is to just move the old page to a location of OLD:[slug], for example OLD:background-image.

-[SIERRA: Does MediaWiki really clobber existing pages in this case?
-If so, any way to disable that?]
- '''''Shepazu:''' It will first warn the mover before deleting the page: (Deletion required: The destination page "Meta:Move Test" already exists.
-Do you want to delete it to make way for the move?)''

 If the page does not exist at all, you need to create a new page, using the New Page creator tool at

 http://docs.webplatform.org/wiki/WPD:New_Page

-[SIERRA: Or you can navigate to the URL where you want the page to live & access the tool from the missing-page page.]
+You can access this by navigating to the URL where you want the page created and clicking on the new page link.

 You need to use the "CSS Property" section to create a new page for your CSS property. change "css/properties/foo" to "css/properties/property-name" (in my case it would be "css/properties/background-image") and press the "Create CSS property page button"

-[SIERRA: If you're adapting/moving an exiting page, is there any chance it could be assigned the wrong template?
-If so, any way to change the template to the correct one?
-Just wondering.]
+If you are adapting/modifying an existing page, and it has the wrong template assigned to it (you'll know because the edit form won't contain the correct fields) or no template at all (you'll get no edit form when pressing "Edit", just a single textarea containing course code), then the only way to move it to the correct form type is to edit the page source to give it the right form information to use.
+This often isn't that simple, so either talk to a Webplatform steward for help, or just create a new page and copy the existing information across to it.

 ==Entering data on the page==